-Alternatively, vinegar and baking soda may work, as well as borax or a biodegradable all-purpose cleaner, like Ecover’s All Purpose Cleaner.
+Alternatively, vinegar and baking soda may work, as well as borax or an eco-friendly all-purpose cleaner, like Good Life Solutions Stain and Odor Remover.

 Of course, be sure to test your DIY stain removal on a small area first.
 With natural fibers at play, it's possible that your natural stain remover will whiten the affected area more than intended, leaving you with a bleached spot.
 So start with a mild mix and proceed slowly.